Hurricane Nicole weakens to tropical storm after making landfall in Florida | Science-Environment

 Hurricane Nicole weakens to tropical storm after making landfall in Florida

+Hurricane Nicole weakened into a tropical storm on Thursday shortly after making landfall on Florida's east coast, barreling ashore with a brew of heavy downpours and fierce winds.

-Hurricane Nicole weakened into a tropical storm on Thursday shortly after making landfall on Florida's east coast after barreling ashore with a brew of heavy downpours and fierce winds, the National Weather Service said.
-Nicole had threatened coastal areas still reeling from the last major storm six weeks ago.
+Hurricane Nicole weakened into a tropical storm on Thursday shortly after making landfall on Florida's east coast, barreling ashore with a brew of heavy downpours and fierce winds.
+Some 215,000 homes and businesses across Florida's Atlantic coast were without power on Thursday morning, after the storm, packing 75 mph (120 kph) winds, made landfall at 3 a.m EST (0800 GMT) along the east coast north of Miami as a hurricane, the National Hurricane Center said.

-A hurricane warning had been posted for a 240-mile coastal stretch that included the Kennedy Space Center at Cape Canaveral, where NASA's new moon rocket stood exposed to the elements and anchored to its launch pad to ride out the storm.
-Nicole was downgraded from a Category 1 hurricane to a tropical storm as it moved inland from Florida's coastline on Thursday.

-The storm, which officially came ashore at 3 a.m EST, was packing sustained winds of up to 75 mph (120 kph) as it made landfall along the east coast of Florida north of Miami, the National Hurricane Center said.
-Speeds later dropped to 70 mph.
-The hurricane center had issued storm-surge advisories for much of Florida's Atlantic coast, warning that wind-driven waves would wash over beaches and rush inland to flood low-lying areas well beyond the shore.
+Nicole was moving northwest over central Florida as it packed 60 miles per hour (100 kph) wind gusts early Thursday morning, the National Hurricane Center said in an advisory.
+It was expected to continue to weaken as it churns north over the next two days through Georgia and into the Carolinas.
+Most of Florida's 22 million residents remained under a tropical storm, high wind and storm surge warnings along with local hurricane statements that urged people to stay indoors and watch for flooding.

+The NHC warned that wind-driven waves would wash over beaches and rush inland to flood low-lying areas well beyond the shore.
+It also said damaging winds were likely to blow down trees and power lines.
+State officials opened 15 emergency shelters across the region, activated 600 National Guard troops and placed 1,600 utility workers on standby to restore power knocked out by the storm.

+More than 20 school districts across the state were scheduled to be shuttered on Thursday.
+Orlando International Airport stopped commercial flights on Wednesday while Walt Disney parks were planning to slowly reopen on Thursday.
+Local news footage on social media showed whitecap waves barreling ashore and crashing into and past beaches as winds from the storm whipped electrical lines and the tops of palm trees.

-Storm surges wreaked havoc along the state's Gulf Coast and its eastern seaboard when Hurricane Ian crashed ashore on Sept.
-28 and plowed across the Florida Peninsula to the Atlantic, causing an estimated $60 billion in damage and killing more than 140 people.
-Nicole had been expected to pack less punch at landfall than Ian, which struck Florida as a major Category 4 storm.
-Authorities warned, however, that Nicole still posed a formidable threat, especially to structures and coastal foundations weakened by Ian.
+Upon Nicole's arrival the state was still reeling from Hurricane Ian, a catastrophic Category 4 storm that made landfall on Sept.
+28 along the state's Gulf Coast.
+Ian caused an estimated $60 billion in damage and killing more than 140 people.
+Although not nearly as strong, Nicole still posed a formidable threat, especially to structures and coastal foundations weakened by Ian.

 Volusia was one of several coastal counties where officials issued mandatory evacuation orders or advised residents in oceanside communities and barrier islands to seek higher ground.
 "This is the last window of opportunity to secure your families and to secure your properties and possibly save some lives," Chitwood said in a video posted online on Wednesday.